uoa-compsci399-s2-2024/capstone-project-team-43/README.md

 To run the application on localhost:

 Clone the repository from github using the following link: https://github.com/uoa-compsci399-s2-2024/capstone-project-team-43.git

+The demo branch on git is optimised for localhost, however the main branch is optimised for AWS deployment and does not work on localhost

 Then open a code editor of your choice (preferably visual studio), ensure the terminal's path is in the cloned repository folder by using cd [path] ie: C:\Users\Documents\capstone...